 Proposed Law.
 This initiative repeals existing procedures for selection of presidential electors, and instead requires that political parties nominate an elector in each congressional district and two electors on a statewide basis.
 Each political party could set its own rules for determining how to choose the electors, subject to a number of requirements in the measure.
-The requirements include that an elector sign a pledge that he or she shall cast his or her ballot for the candidates for President and Vice-President who receive the plurality of votes in the congressional district in which the elector is nominated (or who receive the plurality of votes in the state in the case of an elector selected on a statewide basis).
-This initiative also eliminates the authorization for compensation to electors or reimbursement of their travel expenses.
-Hon.
-Edmund G. Brown Jr.
+Specifically, an elector must sign a pledge that he or she shall cast his or her ballot for the candidates for President and Vice-President who receive the plurality of votes in the congressional district in which the elector is nominated (or who receive the plurality of votes in the state for those electors selected on a statewide basis).
+The initiative also eliminates the authorization for compensation to electors or reimbursement of their travel expenses.